Christian Persecution in Antiquity

 7 The Fiercest Attack on Ancient Christianity: The ‘Great Persecution’ under Diocletian and Its Aftermath

 8 Later Repressions of Christians in the Roman Empire

 9 Late Antique Persecutions outside the Roman Empire

 10 The Dispute about Repentance after Apostasy

-Kinzig’s book offers in its main part a largely factual description of the persecution of Christians from the time of the apostles to the fourth century.
+Kinzig’s book offers a factual description of the persecution of Christians from the time of the apostles to the fourth century.
 The book is an excellent read.
 It is packed with information and clearly written.
-People, periods, and places are references in an accessible manner.
+People, periods, and places are referenced in an accessible manner.
 Kinzig doesn’t get bogged down in scholarly minutiae, but his reconstruction is informed by an excellent grasp of the sources and by their critical evaluation.
 There is not, to my knowledge, a book of this character available in English.~Johannes Zachhuber, Professor of Historical and Systematic Theology, University of Oxford

 Wolfram Kinzig combines great learning and critical rigor with a sensitivity to the cruelty and fascination of ancient persecutions of Christians.
 The result is a compact and lively study that provides crisp presentations of individual accounts of Christian persecutions and substantive analyses of the historical contexts that brought them about.
 New material on methodology, number of victims, court procedures, and methods of torture contribute to the success of the English version, as does Markus Bockmuehl’s excellent translation.~Wayne Coppins, Professor of Religion, The University of Georgia